Svitlana Zalishchuk: Politics

 Member of the joint Ukraine-EU Parliamentary Committee on Association Agreement between Ukraine and European Union, January 2015 - January 2017.

-Promoting Ukrainian interests through strategic campaigning at the national and EU level.

 Member of the Steering Committee of the World Movement for Democracy, founded by National Endowment for Democracy (Washington DC), (July 2014 – present).

-Working on global human rights campaigns.

 In August 2016 she, Serhiy Leshchenko and Mustafa Nayyem (also) from the Petro Poroshenko Bloc joined to Democratic Alliance.
 From Autumn 2015 until June 2016 they had been part of an attempt to form a political party around then Governor of Odesa Oblast Mikheil Saakashvili with members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance until this projection collapsed in June 2016.

 On 28 February 2019 Zalishchuk voluntarily left the Petro Poroshenko Bloc faction.

 On 7 June 2019 Zalishchuk stated she wanted to take part in the July 2019 Ukrainian parliamentary election as an independent candidate in a constituency.
 In the election she lost reelection as an independent candidate in a single-seat constituency in Cherkasy Oblast.
 In constituency 199 she gained 3rd place with 7.33% of the votes.
 The constituency was won by Serhiy Nahorniak (uk) of the Servant of the People party with 36.59% of the votes.